How to Raise a Bub Who Loves Different Foods

 Pair Favorites with New Foods

-There’s a reason commercial solid baby foods are often fruit and veg combos—spinach tastes sweeter when mixed with apple, carrots go down easier when mixed with blueberry.
+Spinach tastes sweeter when mixed with apple, carrots go down easier when mixed with blueberry.
 Try customizing puree pairings at home, serving one new—or previously rejected—food along with your baby’s favorite.
 If your little one turns their head at avocado, try mashing it with the banana they love.
-They’re not a big fan of peas?
-Try stirring in some peaches to sweeten the deal.
-As they get used to the flavor, you might try slowly cutting back on the old favorite so they develop a taste for the newer food.
+Not a fan of peas?
+Stir in peaches.
+As they get used to the flavor, slowly cut back on the old favorite.

 Grow a Garden